 Besides teaching me himself, he introduced me to two of his own internal art teachers: Dan Docherty is a Scot based in London, who learned Tai Chi in Hong Kong during the 1970’s and ’80’s as a policeman and full-contact fighter.

-Bruce Frantzis began his martial and meditative odyssey in the mid 60’s and trained in Japan, India, Taiwan and mainland China.
+Bruce Frantzis began his martial and meditative odyssey in New York during 60’s and trained in Japan, India, Taiwan and mainland China.

 Dan certified me as one of his instructors in the late nineties; Bruce has certified me to teach both the Short and Long forms of Wu-style tai chi, as well as the ‘Dragon & Tiger’ and ‘Opening the Energy Gates’ chi gung sets.